raspberrypilearning/push-button-stop-motion/en/step_8.md

 ffmpeg -r 10 -i animation/frame%03d.jpg -qscale 2 animation.mp4
 ```

-*Note you're using `%03d` again - this is a common format which both Python and `avconv` understand, and means the photos will be passed in to the video in order.*
+*Note you're using `%03d` again - this is a common format which both Python and `ffmpeg` understand, and means the photos will be passed in to the video in order.*

 --- /task ---